-This article provides a description of the Device Manager tool in Windows 2000 and Windows XP.
+Description of Device Manager in Windows 2000 and Windows XP

 WARNING: Changing resource settings improperly can disable your hardware and cause your computer to malfunction or be inoperable.
 Resource settings should be changed only by users who have expert knowledge of computer hardware and hardware configurations.